1016: "Ruby Ridge"

 U.S. Standards

-• C3.D2.Civ.14.9-12 — Analyze historical and contemporary policies concerning the powers of government.
+• C3.D2.Civ.14.9-12 — Evaluate historical policies concerning the power and limits of government.

 UK / International Equivalents